-Supports that are needed due to the impact of their impairment on their functional capacity and their ability to undertake activities of daily living.
+Supports are needed due to the impact of their impairment on their functional capacity and their ability to undertake activities of daily living.

 Supports that are required to maintain the care, that is delivered or supervised by a clinically trained or qualified health professional.

-Funding supports that are related to the management of a person’s health condition if a person is unable to do it independently because of their disability.
+Funding supports are related to the management of a person’s health condition if a person is unable to do it independently because of their disability.

 Examples of these support types are as follows:

 Aids and equipment that may improve the independent functioning of a person in their home and/or in the community.

 Early intervention for children is aimed at enhancing their functioning.